Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Healthy Leopard Gecko Poop

-In healthy leopard geckos, poop should be darker and look similar to a sausage roll.
+In healthy leopard geckos, poop should be darker and look like a sausage roll.
 It should generally be brown at the poop end of the bowel movement.
+Black poop isn’t a worry, as it’s likely a very dark brown.

 If you are concerned about the poop of your adult leopard geckos, you need to be aware of what a healthy bowel movement looks like.

-By monitoring their stool, you will have clear insight as to whether something is bothering them or if they are unhealthy.
+By keeping an eye on poop health, you will have clear insight as to whether something is bothering them or if they are unhealthy.

 Normal leopard gecko poop has poop, urates, and sometimes liquid pee.

-As you might have guessed, the bulk of their bowel movements is typically made up of poop.
+As you might have guessed, most of their bowel movements are typically made up of poop.

 Further up, you will see the light yellow or white part known as the urates.